UglyDolls: Box office

 UglyDolls grossed $20.2 million in the United States and Canada, and $11.2 in other territories, for a worldwide total of $31.4 million.

 In the United States and Canada, UglyDolls was released alongside The Intruder and Long Shot, and was projected to gross $12–14 million from 3,652 theaters in its opening weekend.
 The film made $2.5 million on its first day, including $300,000 from Thursday night previews.
 However, it underperformed in its first week, finishing fourth in box office receipts at only $8.6 million.
 The film fell 51.8% in its second weekend, grossing $4.1 million and finishing in seventh place.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 39 out of 100, based on 20 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale, while those at PostTrak gave it 2.5 out of 5 stars and a 51% "definite recommend".

+Katie Walsh of Los Angeles Times gave it a 2 out of 4 review and wrote, "For a film about weird, colorful dolls, one hopes for something wackier, funnier, edgier.
+But UglyDolls is so soft - literally, the felted textures are startlingly realistic - and tame, that it feels like watching those PBS cartoons aimed at toddlers."
 Owen Gleiberman of Variety magazine was positive, saying that "the sincerity with which UglyDolls pits unblemished conformity against ungainly soul is touching—and, yes, instructive—in all the right ways."

 Jesse Hassenger of The A.V.
 Club gave the film a grade C− and wrote: "Like their Troll ancestors, the UglyDolls combine an evergreen cuteness with a why-now lack of currency."